Lumen Review – plus Keto insights & the Garmin CIQ Metabolism Reporting Tool

 Only then, you take your waking Lumen reading where Lumen will make a further determination about your current fat-burning abilities.
 Now, Lumen also has your typical weekly workout schedule so, for example, it might know you have a 90-minute bike ride planned today.
 Lumen puts all that information together and gives you a daily nutrition plan.
 There are several themes to the Lumen-diet that I have picked up:

-- Generally, Lumen aims toward a Keto-diet of low carbs
+- Generally, Lumen aims toward a Keto-style diet of low carbs

 - Lumen wants you to perform intermittent fasts.